 \subsubsection{A complete graph}

-We now discuss our simulations of our adaptive-confidence HK model on a complete graph.
-We plot the numbers of major opinion clusters (see \cref{fig:HK_complete_clusters}), the weighted-average edge fractions (see \cref{fig:HK_complete_WT}), and the convergence times (see \cref{fig:HK_complete_time}) for our adaptive-confidence HK model on the 1000-node complete graph.
-We include plots of the numbers of minor clusters and Shannon entropies in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
+We now discuss the simulations of our adaptive-confidence HK model on a complete graph.
+We summarize the observed trends in \cref{tab:HK_trends}.

-In \cref{fig:HK_complete_clusters}, we observe for the 1000-node complete graph that our adaptive-confidence HK model yields fewer major clusters (i.e., it encourages more consensus) than the baseline HK model for a wide range of BCM parameter values.
-Our adaptive-confidence HK model always reaches consensus for $\gamma \geq 0.05$.
+In \cref{fig:HK_complete_clusters}, we observe for a 1000-node complete graph that our adaptive-confidence HK model yields fewer major clusters (i.e., it encourages more consensus) than the baseline HK model for a wide range of BCM parameter values.
+Our adaptive-confidence HK model always reaches a consensus state for $\gamma \geq 0.05$.
 In our simulations that do not reach consensus, we tend to observe progressively more major clusters and more opinion fragmentation as either (1) we decrease $\gamma$ for fixed $\delta$ and $c_0$ or (2) we increase $\delta$ for fixed $\gamma$ and $c_0$.
 For the baseline HK model and our adaptive-confidence HK model with small values of $\gamma$ (specifically, $\gamma \in \{0.0001, 0.0005, 0.001\}$), the number of major opinion clusters tends to decrease as we increase $c_0$.
 We do not observe this trend for larger values of $\gamma$ (specifically, $\gamma \in \{0.005, 0.01\}$).
+Instead, for these values of $\gamma$, small values of $c_0$ tend to promote more consensus.
+For example, simulations always reach a consensus state when $\gamma = 0.01$ and $c_0 \leq 0.08$.
+At the end of \cref{sec:HK_results_summary}, we discussed our hypothesis behind this observation.

-We observe very few minor clusters in our simulations; for each value of the parameter set $(\gamma, \delta, c_0)$, the mean number of minor clusters from our 10 simulations is bounded above by $1$.
-Our calculation for the entropy (see \cref{eq:entropy}) includes both major and minor clusters.
-However, because there are few minor clusters, the Shannon entropy and the number of major clusters follow similar trends for the 1000-node complete graph.
+We observe very few minor clusters in our simulations of our adaptive-confidence HK model on a 1000-node complete graph.
+For each value of the BCM parameter set $(\gamma, \delta, c_0)$, the mean number of minor clusters in our 10 simulations is bounded above by $1$.
+Because there are few minor clusters, the Shannon entropy (which accounts for both major clusters and minor clusters; see equation \cref{eq:entropy}) and the number of major clusters follow similar trends for a 1000-node complete graph.